 My name is Daniel Dewey.
-I am the Alexander Tamas Research Fellow on Machine Superintelligence and the Future of AI at the Future of Humanity Institute in Oxford, and a research associate at the Machine Intelligence Research Institute.
+I am the Alexander Tamas Research Fellow on Machine Superintelligence and the Future of AI at the Future of Humanity Institute.
 I was previously at Google Seattle, and did research at Intel Labs Pittsburgh, and Carnegie Mellon University.

-My current focus is the long-term future of AI, of which the most significant and understudied feature seems to be intelligence explosion.
-An intelligence explosion is a process in which an intelligent machine devises improvements to itself, then the improved machine improves itself, and so on in a chain reaction, or "explosion".
-It is plausible that such a process could occur very rapidly, and could continue until a machine much more intelligent than any human or group of humans.
+My current focus is the long-term future of AI, of which the most significant and understudied feature seems to be intelligence explosion, a process in which an intelligent machine devises improvements to itself, then the improved machine improves itself further, and so on.
+The resulting increase in machine intelligence could be very rapid, and could give rise to superintelligent machines, much more efficient at e.g. inference, planning, and problem-solving than any human or group of humans.
 It is unknown whether this phenomenon is possible, what resources are required, and how quickly an explosion could proceed.
 If intelligence explosion is possible, many interesting problems gain practical importance:

-Powerful computers will be able to perform accurate inferential and decision-theoretic calculations, and so will be able to choose effective courses of action to achieve any end they are designed to.
+Superintelligent machines will be able to perform accurate inferential and decision-theoretic calculations, and so will be able to choose effective courses of action to achieve any end they are designed to.
 If these machines are very capable, then they could use up most of the world's resources to pursue those ends, and we would not be able to stop them.
 Are there ways to manage such potentially harmful ability?

-Though a powerful computer should be able to determine what kinds of ends are "valuable" (by modelling our preferences and philosophical arguments), it will only choose actions that further those ends if we program it to do so; valuable ends are only pursued by very particular programs.
-Programming a computer to pursue what is valuable turns out to be a difficult problem (if it seems easy, look closer!).
+Though a superintelligent machine should be able to determine what kinds of ends are "valuable" (by modelling our preferences and philosophical arguments), it will only choose actions that further those ends if we program it to do so; valuable ends are only pursued by very particular programs.
+Programming a computer to pursue what is valuable turns out to be a difficult problem.

 Intelligence of the kind needed for an explosion seems to lie along most developmental paths that we could pursue.
 It would require significant coordination to avoid intelligence explosions.